amarkpark/smilga-jobify/README.md

 - Add ability to track the furthest status achieved in any one application - want to see if candidate got to interview stage before being discounted.

 ### Completed resolved or deprioritized *ToDo's*
+- FIX the search so that it will actually limit data by the selected job status - I think this has to do with transitioning into and out of the `JobStatus[statusKey]` or in here somewhere `components/SearchForm.tsx`
 - ~~Add [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript) ?~~ importer error seems to have resolved itself...
 Leaving this here as reminder.

 ### Seed Data